jacobwawrzynski/VioRentals/README.md

 ## Build with

-The project is designed with ASP.NET Clean Architecture devided into several parts
+The project was designed in ASP.NET Clean Architecture divided into several parts

 * **Infrastructure** is responsible for database context and repositories that allows operations on entities